Espresso-Aficionados/website/guides/profiling.md

 This dialing method quickly nets me really tasty, high, and even extractions.
 This can be done easily with manual levers, manual profilers, and preprogramming on the decent.
 I don’t think (though I could be wrong) that the group head controller responds quickly enough on the decent but I'd be happy to learn I'm wrong about that!

+## Making filter style coffee (AKA The Sprover)
+If you're considering making filter coffee in your profiling espresso machine the sprover is your best bet.
+Basically, pick a grind size coarser than the allonge and dose a little under your basket's rated size.
+I like 15g in a 20g basket to keep the shower screen clean.
+WDT and tamp as usual, lock in, and pull a shot with an input flow rate between 1.5 and 4.5ml/s.

+When you pick your flow rate, make sure that you're not building a bunch of pressure.
+You can fast or slow fill (I prefer fast filling) don't let the gauge climb above 1.5 bar.
+You might get a little emulsification of the oils which can just be stirred in.

+Dial the ratio to match your grind size.
+I have some timings and sizes that work well for me, but my general guide is aim for something between 1:10 and 1:14.
+The finer your grind the tighter the ratio should be.
+If you want to reduce strength after extraction adding clean water will take care of that.
+Dial extraction by adjusting ratio and grind size.

+A reasonable starting point might look like this: 15g:195g, 2ml/s debit, flow for around 100s.
+You can dial stronger from here by grinding finer and cutting the output side of the ratio to as low as 150g or weaker by adding water and/or dialing coarser and extending the output ratio to 210g.
+Infusion speed can be changed with debit adjustments; I like faster flow so long as pressure isn't climbing.

+If you want to cut some oils and fines out of the final brew, add a paper or micromesh filter under the puck before prepping.
+I find the bed filtration to be very good with my setup so I skip this.
+YMMV.
 ## Getting Help and Moving Forward
 Join the discord through the link on the home page and ask in #advanced-espresso.
 We can help you calibrate unusual machines, reform flow profiles into pressure driven profiles, or just talk you through finding a good starting point on your grinder.